Claim: Citizens United v. Federal Election Commission is "the worst decision the Supreme Court has ever made."

-Analysis: Tester was aware that he was making a sweeping claim, noting in a Twitter video during his press conference that the Supreme Court had its fair share of bad rulings.
+Analysis: Tester was aware that he was making a sweeping claim, noting in a Twitter video that the Supreme Court had its fair share of bad rulings.
 Even the president of End Citizens United, Tiffany Muller, made a more qualified statement Monday, calling the Court’s opinion "one of the worst decisions in modern history."

 Tester is also not immune to the allure of taking money from corporate interests.
 An Associated Press fact check found Tester received more cash from lobbying groups than any other U.S. senator during the 2018 election, including from big corporate banks like Goldman Sachs.